apollographql/apollo-server/docs/source/api/apollo-server.md

 </td>
 <td>

 Provide this function to transform the structure of GraphQL response objects before they're sent to a client.
-The function takes a [`GraphQLResponse`](https://github.com/apollographql/apollo-server/blob/main/packages/apollo-server-types/src/index.ts#L77-L82) object and a [`GraphQLRequestContext`](https://github.com/apollographql/apollo-server/blob/main/packages/apollo-server-types/src/index.ts#L95-L130) object, and it should return a `GraphQLResponse` object.
+The function takes a [`GraphQLResponse`](https://github.com/apollographql/apollo-server/blob/main/packages/apollo-server-types/src/index.ts#L77-L82) object and a [`GraphQLRequestContext`](https://github.com/apollographql/apollo-server/blob/main/packages/apollo-server-types/src/index.ts#L95-L130) object, and it should return a `GraphQLResponse` object, or null to preserve the existing structure.
 </td>
 </tr>